Consensus Date: 28 March 2017

 3.2 Antigen Detection

-3.2.1 Test detailsDirect Antigen detection of oocysts in faecal specimens using commercially available kits is now the preferred screening method of many laboratories.
-Enzyme immunoassays using microtitre plates,6 Recently, simple, rapid, dipstick – like chromatographic immunoassays have become available, several using monoclonal antibodies to detect both Giardia and Cryptosporidium in a single step.
+Direct antigen detection of oocysts in faecal specimens using commercially available kits is now the preferred screening method of many laboratories.
+Enzyme immunoassays using microtitre plates are the standard methodology,while simple, rapid, immunochromatographic immunoassays are now also widely used, with several using monoclonal antibodies to detect both Giardia and Cryptosporidium in a single step.

-3.2.2 Suitable specimensFresh or frozen stool specimens or stool specimens preserved in formalin or sodium acetate-acetic acid –formalin (SAF).
+Fresh or frozen stool specimens, or stool specimens preserved in formalin or sodium acetate-acetic acid –formalin (SAF).

 A positive immunodiagnostic detection test result as defined by the kit manufacturer.

-Positives should be confirmed by another technique.
+Positives from immunochromatographic tests should be confirmed by another technique.

-3.2.7 Suitable internal controlsKit internal controls
+3.2.7 Suitable internal controls

 3.2.8 Suitable test validation criteria